Japanese Glass Noodle Salad (Harusame Salad) is light, refreshing, low calorie and so flavorful with a savory and tangy sesame soy vinaigrette.

 Besides glass noodles, Harusame Salad commonly uses 3 other main ingredients: julienned cucumbers, carrots, and ham.
 Variations may include wakame seaweed, shredded egg omelette, tomatoes, bean sprout, and more.

-You can easily customize the salad without the use of ham or eggs for vegetarian or vegan version.
+You can easily customize the salad without the use of ham or eggs for a vegetarian or vegan version.
 Shredded baked or grilled tofu is an easy way to sneak in some protein and substance.
 These glass noodles are made from water and starch, such as mung bean, yam, and potato starch, so they are naturally gluten-free.

 Depending on the ingredients, the texture, thickness, and cooking instruction of the glass noodles can be different.
 Make sure to follow the package instructions on how to prepare the noodles.

-Tangy and Delicious Sesame Soy Vinaigrette for Harusame Salad
+Tangy and Delicious Sesame Soy Vinaigrette

 The dressing for this salad is usually made with soy sauce, sesame oil, rice vinegar, and sugar.
-It’s a common combination for dressings in Japanese cuisine.
+It’s a common combination of dressings in Japanese cuisine.
 Tangy, salty, slightly sweet, this simple formula works incredibly well to liven up any salad.

-I want to discuss about sugar here.
+I want to discuss sugar here.
 I sometimes receive questions from my readers asking if they can remove sugar completely from the Japanese recipe.
 I understand many of you (including myself) watch how much sugar we consume in our diet, so it’s an important topic I’d like to cover.

 With the use of salty and sour ingredients such as soy sauce, miso, and rice vinegar, sugar is added to balance out the salty and sour tastes and to improve the overall flavors, making the dish more palatable.
 The right amount of sweetness will help hit the note perfectly.